• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-6. Bake for 50-60 minutes, until the loaf is browned and a toothpick inserted at the center comes out clean.
+5. Bake in a preheated oven for 50-60 minutes, until the loaf is golden brown and a toothpick inserted at the center comes out clean.

 Storage